WiserSolutions/KubernetesForDevs/README.md

 ## Getting Started

-This tutorial series will attempt to have a general focus and will focus on doing most exercises on a local workstation with an assumption that this is a OS X based workstation.
+This tutorial series will attempt to have a general focus with most exercises assuming a local workstation with an assumption that this is a OS X based workstation.

-While you can use [minikube](https://github.com/kubernetes/minikube), you will find it much easier to address networking and volume issues.
+While you can use [minikube](https://github.com/kubernetes/minikube), you will find it much easier to address networking and volume issues if you use the Kubernetes available through *Docker CE*.
 If you haven't already installed Docker with Kubernetes, download [Docker CE](https://docs.docker.com/install#desktop) now.

 **Start Up Kubernetes**